-This website on John F. Kennedy has been written in the latter half of 2010.
+This website on John F. Kennedy has been written moslty the latter half of 2010 and updated in 2017.
 A portion of the materials presented here appeared as part of our multimedia CD biography of JFK, which was created twenty years ago.
 A review of the original materials made it clear that much of the information required updating.
 Much has happened in these past two decades.
 Many documents have been declassified over time, bringing new facts to light.
 All has served to put John F. Kennedy 's presidency into a new and more complex perspective.
 While President Kennedy has always held a special place in the hearts of many Americans, there are those who believe his Presidency has been overrated.
 They opined that not much could possibly have been accomplished in such a short time.
 Was not the outpouring of love for this fallen leader the result of just that: a nostalgic love for a President stolen from the nation when he was young rather than admiration born of respect for the late President's accomplishments?

 After scrutinizing the Kennedy Presidency, reviewing the documents, examining the images and re-examining the video clips, I have come to a very different conclusion regarding JFK 's contributions to this nation.
 I believe that John F. Kennedy was the best President of the second half of the twentieth century.
 Furthermore, I contend that no President since has embodied Kennedy 's exceptional combination of the skills needed to serve as President.